Here are some tips on downloading and uploading DCPs and other large files like prores quicktime files that are often 100+ GB:

 Different services I use to send and receive large files

 I have used filemail to receive files on film festivals I have worked on.
 I usually receive around 20 films that are around 20 GB – 100 GB each.
+I use Amazon S3 and SFTP Server as alternatives to using filemail.

 15 Dollars per month for a Filemail Business account